mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 A role Manchester Met University role doing community partnerships as part of their EdLab project [^4] did provide opportunities to pursue creative project based approaches to education and incorporate teaching technology to a suitable age range as part of the projects outreach work.

+## Academic and Conceptual Contexts

-### Revisiting my context and aims in relation to process and aims of this research
+### Revisiting my experiences and aims in relation to my PhD process and the aims of this research

 My engage with game creation via coding stemmed a consultation with home educators via EdLab partnership work.
 To align with the interests of parents and children at the consultation asked if we could lead activities which drew on interest in games like Minecraft to start to do computer coding.
 As I began to investigate games as a medium to explore and create as a playful educational experience, I saw possible parallels to previous work.
 Building fluency of media production and personal expression aligns with motivation of empowerment and equality of access to digital participatory culture mirroring my experience with DIY music events and protest culture.